elipousson/baltimoretrash_2021/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of baltimoretrash_2021 is to explore service requests, ECB citations, and other related open data to present an area-level analysis of trash and environmental health conditions in Baltimore, Maryland.
-This project is developed by the [Neighborhood Design Center](https://ndc-md.org/) with support from the [University of Baltimore Data Science Corps program](https://bniajfi.org/currentprojects/data_science_corps/).
+The goal of baltimoretrash_2021 is to explore service requests, environmental citations, and other related open data to present an area-level analysis of trash conditions in Baltimore, Maryland.
+This project is developed by German Paredes (Towson University) through the [University of Baltimore Data Science Corps program](https://bniajfi.org/currentprojects/data_science_corps/) with support from Eli Pousson at the [Neighborhood Design Center](https://ndc-md.org/).

 ## Key Questions
 ### Help residents answer key questions about trash in their neighborhoods